 At the same time, Gotham City faces its own quota of troubles.
 Although the current Joker is dead, Batman XX suspects his father is very alive.
 And craving for revenge.

-Superman of 2499: The Great Confrontation is part of Dark Marks Fan Verse together with Hellsister Trilogy, Kara of Rokyn, A Force of Four, Dance With The Demons, With this Ring...
-(Green Lantern), Superman and Man and The Vampire of Steel.
-Dark Mark has also written A Prize For Three Empires, X-Men 1970, Devils Diary, The Unfantastic Adventures of Bizarro No. 1 and Everybodys Gotta Leave Sometime and Maybe the Last Archie Story.
+Superman of 2499: The Great Confrontation is part of Dark Marks Fan Verse together with Hellsister Trilogy, Kara of Rokyn, A Very Kara Christmas, A Force of Four, Dance with the Demons, With this Ring...
+(Green Lantern), Funeral For A Flash, Superman and Man and The Vampire of Steel.
+Dark Mark has also written Here There Be Monsters, A Prize for Three Empires, X-Men 1970, Fire!, Devils Diary, The Unfantastic Adventures of Bizarro No. 1, Everybody's Gotta Leave Sometime and Maybe the Last Archie Story.

 - Aborted Arc: At the end of the fourth chapter, George is fed up with the Family Law.
 He declares he won't pretend to be a normal human again, and a large number of relatives support him.
 Nothing came from it.

 - Acceptable Breaks from Canon: The details surrounding 1998 Superman storyline The Dominus Effect where Klar Kent had a little sister instead of a brother are ignored.
 Dark Mark can't be blamed for it since that story arc's canonicity is debatable at best.